Archbishop Foley Beach

 Before becoming the planting pastor of Good Shepherd, Tom served for six years with Christ Church in Winston-Salem, assisting two other church plants during that time as well.
 From 2001-2006, Tom was a staff member of Cru, working on college campuses in Oklahoma and Texas.
 He studied at Reformed Theological Seminary (M.Div 2010) in Charlotte, served as an Anglican Fellow (2009), and completed the Anglican Missional Pastors program (2011-2012).
 Tom and his wife Sarah Jane have three sons, and when they have time, they enjoy reading, movies, hiking, and anything involving good food and friends.

 Billy grew up in Pittsburgh, and then moved down South to attend Vanderbilt University.
 He got involved with the campus ministry Cru during that time, and did a year long international internship with Cru in East Asia after he graduated.
-After returning to the U.S. he worked for four years with Cru in the Triad area, during which time he met and married his wonderful wife Katie, and the two of them had their daughter Evelyn in 2020.
+After returning to the U.S. he worked for four years with Cru in the Triad area, during which time he met and married his wonderful wife Katie, and the two of them had their first daughter, Evelyn, in 2020 and their second daughter, Ginny, in 2022.
 Billy joined Church of the Good Shepherd as a Seminarian in the Fall of 2020, at the same time that he began his MDiv at Reformed Theological Seminary in Charlotte.
 Billy enjoys basketball, beatboxing, and reading a good book.
+Billy was ordained to the diaconate in August 2023.

 Dr. Mark Baynes